-Light colors are perfect for your living room because they add a hint color without being overwhelming.
+Light colors are perfect for your living room because they add a hint of color without being overwhelming.
 They also help to keep the room feeling bright and light.
 Their gentle shades can create a soft background for you to layer bolder pieces in front of.
-You can also use the lighter shades to balance darker wood furniture.
+You can also use lighter shades to balance darker wood furniture.
 Pastel pink and green can look beautiful with darker wood tones and a gold hardware accent color.

 If you want to create calm energy in your living room, try pairing a pale blue wall color with white and cream shades.
 You can balance the lighter colors with a dark accent color of dark brown or navy blue.
 Use this dark color sparingly in the throw pillows, curtains, or rug.

-You can also use pastels to create a funky and retro aesthetic to your living room.
+You can also use pastels to create a funky and retro aesthetic for your living room.
 Start by painting your walls a pale pink or green.
 Then decorate the room with a coffee table and sofa in vibrant colors, such as royal blue, sunflower yellow, or emerald green.
 The contrasting colors pair well together; they’re opposite ends of the vibrancy spectrum and on opposite sides of the color wheel.

 If you want to paint a pattern on the walls of your living room, start by choosing one wall.
-If you try to paint a pattern on all of the walls, the room will feel closed-in.
+If you try to paint a pattern on all of the walls, the room will feel closed in.
 It could even be disorienting if you choose a particularly detailed or bright pattern.

 Once you have your chosen wall, consider the scale of your pattern.
-You could have a small repeating pattern or a large scale pattern that takes up the entire wall.
+You could have a small repeating pattern or a large-scale pattern that takes up the entire wall.